lucylai96/lucylai96.github.io/teaching.md

 <a href="https://docs.google.com/document/d/1liuU_F9YXLCRPqDEK0MhoK4tcLLjc3X3G_wG7-V2gFQ/edit?usp=sharing" target="_blank">syllabus</a> ·
 <a href="./files/cogs109_set.pdf" target="_blank">SET evals</a></summary>

 <p> Understanding data is key to understanding the world around us.
-This course introduces core concepts in analyzing and interpreting data, including prediction, inference, model complexity, and data dimensionality.
-You will learn about data analysis techniques such as regression, clustering, and principal component analysis, and apply them to real-world datasets.
+This course introduces core concepts in analyzing, modeling, and interpreting data.
+You will learn about fundamental modeling techniques such as regression, classification, resampling, and model selection, and apply them to real-world datasets.
 We will focus on examples relevant to cognitive science, but the skills you gain will be broadly applicable across various domains.
 <br><br>
 <strong>This could be a good course for you</strong> if you want to strengthen your ability to think critically about data, apply statistical tools to real-world problems, and communicate insights from data clearly. </p>